-The internet is full of health hacks and advanced fitness advice, but when it comes to basic health advice, sometimes the basics are hard to find.
+The internet is full of health hacks and advanced fitness advice, but when it comes to basic tips, sometimes the basics are hard to find.

 …but hey, I’ll take it!

-If you hang out on social media, then you’re probably familiar with Full Disclosure Friday.
-It’s a little thing on social media where people let loose and share their innermost secrets!
+If you hang out on social media, then you’re probably familiar with Full Disclosure Friday, where people let loose and share their innermost secrets!

-Like admitting you’ve never seen Star Wars, even though you quote it all the time.
+Like admitting you don’t like coconut oil, or that you’ve never seen Star Wars, even though you quote it all the time.

 That I’ve seen it so many times is not my embarrassing disclosure, either, although maybe it should be.

-No, my #FullDisclosureFriday is about how much I love a recent 1-star review of our latest book.
+No, my #FullDisclosureFriday is about how much I love this 1-star review of our latest book.

 “Basic advice sprinkled with weird advice.”